Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

 \subsection{Basic Theory and Model of Disorder-Induced Backscattering}

-In a realistic PCW, the edges of the holes will be imperfect and deviate from the perfect periodic lattice because of structural disorder.
-Since the disorder roughness is certainly very small compared to the size of the structural features of the PCW (e.g., a few percent is typical), it has been shown that the effects of this roughness can be studied using a perturbation theory approach.
-This can then be combined with Green functional theory to find the {\it analytical form} for the disorder-induced backscattering, as shown below \cite{Hughes2005,Mann2015,Patterson2010_2}:
+In a realistic PCW, the edges of the holes will be imperfect and deviate from the perfectly periodic lattice because of structural disorder.
+Since the disorder roughness is typically very small compared to the size of the structural features of the PCW (e.g., a few percent), it has been shown that the effects of this roughness can be studied using a perturbation theory approach.
+This method can then be combined with Green's function theory to obtain an {\it analytical form} for the disorder-induced backscattering, as shown below \cite{Hughes2005,Mann2015,Patterson2010_2}:

 where $a$ is the lattice constant [see Fig.~\ref{fig:diagram}~(b)], $\omega$ is the mode's frequency, $k$ is the magnitude of $\bm k$ in the direction of the waveguide, and $n_g=c\frac{dk}{d\omega}$ is the group index.
-This formula is the disorder-induced loss associated with a nominally lossless waveguide mode below the light line.
+This formula gives the disorder-induced loss associated with a nominally lossless waveguide mode below the light line.

-The spatial integral in the loss formula is performed over the unit cell shown in Fig.~\ref{fig:diagram}(b), giving the loss values per unit cell, which can easily be scaled to a particular length (such as per mm or cm).
+The spatial integral in the loss formula is performed over the unit cell shown in Fig.~\ref{fig:diagram}(b), giving the loss values per unit cell, which can then easily be scaled to a particular length (e.g. per mm or cm).
 Specifically, this is the intensity (or power) loss following the standard Beer-Lambert law for disorder-induced backscattering under a thin-sample approximation \cite{Mann:13,Patterson2010}.
-For longer samples, there will be multiple scattering events, resulting in Anderson localization \cite{crane2016,Sapienza2010,Vasco2017,Patterson2009}, though coupled mode equations can easily be solved to also obtain an expectation values for longer samples \cite{pattersonDisorderinducedIncoherentScattering2009}, which also align very well with experimental data.
+For longer samples, there will be multiple scattering events, resulting in Anderson localization \cite{Crane2017,Sapienza2010,Vasco2017,pattersonDisorderinducedIncoherentScattering2009}, though coupled mode equations can easily be solved to also obtain expectation values for longer samples \cite{pattersonDisorderinducedIncoherentScattering2009}.

 The key term describing the structural disorder is $\langle\Delta\epsilon(\bm{r})\Delta\epsilon(\bm{r}')\rangle$, which defines the ensemble averaged disorder of the dielectric.
 We assume that this is well described by a statistical function with intra-hole correlation and fluctuations of the hole side walls, a model that has been used with success to explain various experiments \cite{Crane2017,PhysRevLett.102.253903,Mann:13, pattersonDisorderinducedIncoherentScattering2009}.
 This function is dependent on $\Delta R$, the statistical disorder in the radius of each air hole, so that